jilljenn/ktm/README.md

 ## Run

+### Encoding data into sparse features (quick start)

-    make  # To get the encodings (npz) make  # To get results (txt)
+    python encode.py --users --items  # To get the encodings (npz) python lr.py data/dummy/X-ui.npz  # To get results (txt)

-You can also download the [Assistments 2009 dataset](http://jiji.cat/weasel2018/data.csv) into `data/assistments09` and do:
+You can also download the [Assistments 2009 dataset](https://jiji.cat/weasel2018/data.csv) into `data/assistments09` and change the dataset:

-    make big

-To understand what is going on, look at the [Makefile](Makefile).
-Basically there are two steps:

-### Encoding data into sparse features

-    python encode.py --dataset dummy --skills --wins --fails  # Will encode PFA sparse features into X-swf.npz
+    python encode.py --dataset assistments09 --skills --wins --fails  # Will encode PFA sparse features into X-swf.npz

+If you are lazy, you can also just do `make` and try to understand what is going on in the [Makefile](Makefile).

 ### NEW!
 Encoding time windows

+Choffin et al. proposed the DAS3H model, and we implemented it using queues.
+This code is faster than the original KTM encoding.

 To prepare a dataset, see examples in the `data` folder.
 Skill information should be available either as `skill_id`, or `skill_ids` separated with `~~`, or in a q-matrix `q_mat.npz`.

     python encode_tw.py --dataset dummy_tw --tw  # Will encode DAS3H sparse features into X.npz

+Then you can run `lr.py` or `fm.py`, see below.

 ### Running a ML model

+Assume you encoded say PFA features:

+    python encode.py --skills --wins --fails  # Will create X-swf.npz

 For logistic regression: